DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/troubleshooting.md

 If you are seeing resources in your RUM Sessions, then the tracking HTTP client is working, but other steps may be required to use distributed tracing.

-Be default, the Datadog RUM Flutter SDK samples distributed traces at only 20% of resource requests.
+By default, the Datadog RUM Flutter SDK samples distributed traces at only 20% of resource requests.
 While determining if there is an issue with your setup, you should set this value to 100% of traces by modifying your initialization with the following lines:
 ```dart
 final configuration = DdSdkConfiguration(
    //